Unlimited Nano Banana 2 + 50% off your first month with code BIRTHDAY2026 Start free → Start free →

 • Claude Desktop or Claude Code.
 The same MCP server works in either one.

-How to Post to YouTube with Claude
+How do you post to YouTube with Claude?

 The setup runs from connecting your channel to firing the prompt that publishes your video.
 Four steps, plus an optional fifth for scheduling.

-Step 1: Connect Your YouTube Channel in Blotato
+Step 1: Connect your YouTube account

 Log into Blotato, open Settings, and connect your YouTube channel under your social platforms.
 Click “Login with YouTube,” sign into Google, and grant the upload permission.
 Blotato handles the YouTube authentication, so you never create a Google Cloud project or configure your own OAuth consent screen.
 That single connection is what frees Claude to publish later without any developer setup on your end.